FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 The contents of Orchestra files are machine-readable (that is, processed as data) and may include:

-  - Message structure by each scenario, implemented as an extension of FIX Repository. **[ISSUE: what do we want to say here?]**
+  - Message structure by each scenario, implemented as an extension of the FIX Repository.
+    **[ISSUE (Hanno): what do we want to say here?]**

   - Accepted values of enumerations by message scenario